-What Do Transportation Supervisors Do?
+What Do Transportation Supervisor Do?

 - Dispatch personnel and vehicles in response to telephone or radio reports of emergencies.